 Add turmeric powder and simmer the mixture on low heat till it thickens.
 This will take roughly 4 to 6 minutes.

 Reduce the flame to the lowest.
 Add the remaining sour buttermilk.
 Stir well.

 Simmer the Kuzhambu on low heat until it is just about to begin to boil.
 This takes 3 to 4 mins.
 Remove the Kuzhambu from heat as soon as it is done.

 When done, heat a small pan with coconut oil.
-Add 1 teaspoon mustard seeds and 1 teaspoon fenugreek seeds to the pan.
+Add 1 tsp mustard seeds and 1 tsp fenugreek seeds to the pan.
 Wait for them to splutter.
 When done, add a sprig of curry leaves.
 Immediately transfer this tempering to the Kuzhambu.

 Our Kuzhambu is now ready to be served.

 Mor Kulambu or Mor Kuzhambu